Andrew Schlafly: Dialogue with Richard Lenski

-Richard Lenski, an evolutionary biologist known for his work on the E. coli long-term evolution experiment, was contacted by Schlafly in 2008 regarding a set of results that showed one population of E. coli evolved the novel trait of being able to metabolize citrate.
+Richard Lenski, an evolutionary biologist who worked on the E. coli long-term evolution experiment, was contacted by Schlafly in 2008 regarding a set of results that showed one population of E. coli evolved the novel trait of being able to metabolize citrate.
 Conservapedia supports creationism and objects to evolution, so Schlafly disputed that bacteria could evolve via beneficial mutations.
 The correspondence was commented on across the Internet.
-Schlafly was criticized by Lenski on Ars Technica, among other sites, for not reading Lenski's paper properly, for not understanding the experimental data he requested, and for not taking notice of people on Conservapedia itself who considered the paper well researched.
+Schlafly was criticized by Lenski on Ars Technica for not reading Lenski's paper properly, for not understanding the experimental data he requested, and for not taking notice of people on Conservapedia itself who considered the paper well researched.

 Trademark lawsuit against Saint Louis Brewery

 In 2011, Schlafly led a lawsuit on behalf of the family of his activist mother, Phyllis, to block The Saint Louis Brewery from acquiring a trademark on the name "Schlafly".
 In 2018, the U.S. Federal Circuit Court of Appeals ruled in favor of The Saint Louis Brewery.